CodeZobac/algarve-data/README.md

 - **Restaurant Display:** Authenticated users can view a list of restaurants with details such as name, photo, contact information (phone, website), and location.
 - **Email Invitation System:** Allows authenticated users to send invitation emails to new users, providing them with a link to access the application.
 - **Authenticated Access:** Generates a unique, hashed link for authenticated users to access the restaurant dashboard, ensuring secure navigation.
+- **Tour Activities Search:** Users can search for tourist activities by city and keywords.
+- **Download Tour Data:** Users can download the search results for tourist activities as an Excel file.

 ## Project Structure Overview